j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/.blog/best-practices-action-blog-series-ccaf-app-deployment.md

 #### 2.1.3 The ```Dockerfile``` File
 The Dockerfile is a text file that contains a series of commands that are executed by the Docker daemon to build a Docker image.
 The `public.ecr.aws/lambda/python:3.11.2024.11.22.15` Docker image is the official AWS-provided base image specifically designed for creating container-based AWS Lambda functions using Python.
 Also, this Dockerfile installs the Java 17 JDK, sets the JAVA_HOME environment variable, installs the required Python packages, copies the handler.py Python script to the Lambda function directory, and sets the handler for the Lambda function.

-Below is the Dockerfile you’ll need to create to package your Lambda function as a Docker container:
+Below is the Dockerfile you’ll need to create to package the Lambda function as a Docker container:

 ```dockerfile
 FROM public.ecr.aws/lambda/python:3.11.2024.11.22.15